Bookhaven-WSL/bookhaven-part-a/README.md

 ## R2: Dataflow Diagrams

 Below are representations of data flow for the virtual bookshelf application, BookHaven.
-The diagrams are layers that build on the high level application architecture diagram, and utilise the notation standard of 'Yourdon and Coad', where external entites are represented in rectangles and processes in circles.
+The diagrams are layers that build on the high level application architecture diagram, and utilise the notation standard of Yourdon and Coad(1), where external entites are represented in rectangles and processes in circles.

 ### Virtual Bookshelf - Layer 1